CSCfi/NOCOS/usecases/landfastice/README.md

 <!-- Link to image illustrating the use case (optional) -->

-Probability that an area is covered by landfast ice in March as simulated by the ICON ClimateDT:
+Probability that an area is covered by landfast ice in March as simulated by the ICON ClimateDT model:

 | 2010-2019                            | 2030-2039                          |
 | ----------------------------------- | ----------------------------------- |